SvenWesterlaken/mongo4j/README.md

 ### Removing

 Removing a mongo-document in neo4j is executed as you would normally.
-Post hooks of `Document.remove()` will cause the removed document(s) to be removed in neo4j as well (including subdocuments & relationships; not the related docs, ofcourse).
+Post hooks of `Document.remove()` will cause the removed document(s) to be removed in neo4j as well (including subdocuments & relationships; not the related docs, of course).

 ```javascript
 // Remove 'neil' from neo4j as well as mongo